isabelc/Comment-Notifier-No-Spammers/readme.txt

 **(Optional) Step 3: Customize The Settings**

 If you want to customize any settings, then go to "Settings --> Lightweight Subscribe To Comments".
+See the [full documentation](https://isabelcastillo.com/free-plugins/lightweight-subscribe-comments).

-**(Optional) Step 4 - Only For Those That Were Using Comment Notifier Plugin**
+**(Optional) Step 4 - Only For Those That Were Using "Comment Notifier" Plugin**

-If you were using Comment Notifier plugin, then deactivate it right away to avoid having it add new spammers to your comment_notifier list.
-Only once, upon activation, this plugin will clean up your "comment_notifier" list (database table) by removing all spammer emails that were subscribed by the Comment Notifier Plugin.
+If you were using "Comment Notifier" plugin, then deactivate it right away to avoid having it add new spammers to your comment_notifier list.
+Only once, upon activation, this plugin will clean up your "comment_notifier" list (database table) by removing all spammer emails that were subscribed by the "Comment Notifier" plugin.
 It will also empty your Comments "Trash" and "Spam".
 This is done automatically upon activation.
 Your existing approved comments, and legit subscribers, will not be lost.

 == Frequently Asked Questions ==